 There are plenty of excellent Indian restaurants in Manchester – the curry mile has its reputation for a good reason – but look further afield and you’ll find everything from little backstreet haunts, to celebrity-packed multi-million-pound mega-restaurants.

-The one thing they have in common is excellent food.
+The one thing all of the below restaurants have in common is excellent food.

 Here are the city’s best Indian restaurants, whether you’re looking for homely authentic cuisine, or something with a razzmatazz wow factor.

 Don’t forget the poppadoms!

 Here are our picks

 Scene Manchester, 4a Left Bank, Manchester, M3 3AN - Visit now

 Whether you want authentic Indian cuisine, or something a little more unusual, Scene has you covered.
 Every dish has been finessed into the best version of itself, never overpowered by spices, only enhanced.
 This is Indian food at its best.

 Zouk, Unit 5 Chester Street, Manchester, Greater Manchester, M1 5QS - Visit now